kolkhis/psc/src/u4ws.md

    process.

 3. Knowing what you now know about bastions, jails, and air-gapped systems.
-Reflect on the first 3 weeks, all the STIGs you’ve reviewed and touched.
+Reflect on the first 3 weeks, all the STIGs you've reviewed and touched.
 Do any of them seem moot, or less necessary if applied in an air-gapped environment?

    - Does your answer change if you read about Zero Trust and know how much of a hot